Glossary of International Tax Terms

 - Worldwide Tax System

-Active Financing Income Exception: Under subpart F rules, interest and related income of a foreign subsidiary is generally subject to current taxation without benefit of deferral.
+Active Financing Income Rule: U.S. tax rules generally defer taxation of income from an active foreign business until that income is remitted to the U.S. parent.
+Under subpart F rules, interest and related income of a foreign subsidiary generally are subject to current taxation without benefit of deferral.
 These rules historically have aimed at requiring current taxation of income that is passive or easily moveable, although some forms of active income are also subject to these rules.
-A temporary exception to subpart F permits deferral of certain types of income derived from the active conduct of a banking, finance, or insurance business.
-This exception, initially enacted in 1997 and most recently extended in October 2008, expires for taxable years beginning after December 31, 2009.
+The active financing income rule in present law is a temporary measure to permit deferral of certain types of income derived from the active conduct of a banking, finance, or insurance business.
+This provision, most recently extended in January 2013, expires for taxable years beginning after December 31, 2013.

 Check-the-Box: The "check-the-box" election allows an American company to choose how an entity it owns, either domestic or foreign, will be treated for U.S. tax purposes.
 In general, U.S. tax rules classify a business organization as either a corporation or a flow-through entity, such as a partnership.
 When a business organization is treated as a flow-through entity, all income flows through to its owners where the U.S. tax effects are determined.
 Prior to the check-the-box election, the determination of whether a business organization would be considered a corporation or flow-through entity was based on a complex review of its characteristics.
 This led to uncertainty and administrative burden on both taxpayers and the IRS to determine the appropriate classification of a business organization.
 In an effort to resolve these issues the Clinton Administration Treasury Department created the check-the-box election.